 “Then you were unaware,” Megumi suggested, “of the bargain Sanosuke was making with Usui.”

 “I was unaware.”
 Now there was a discernible, if still minimal, hint of emotion, of tightness, in Saitou’s words and bearing.
-He had never once looked around at Sanosuke, but at this time Kenshin believed there was a certain muscular tendency that seemed to indicate he would like to.
+He had never once looked around at Sanosuke, but at this moment Kenshin believed a certain muscular tendency indicated he would like to.
 “I was unaware of that,” he repeated stonily, “until just now at this assessment.
 If I had known of Usui’s intentions, I would have escaped and killed him much earlier than I did.”

 Abruptly Sanosuke seemed to understand how things had really happened, and it might only have been possible to detangle the mess of emotions on his face with a decent stretch of time and some fine tools.
 It looked as if he might burst out with some surprised and unhappy exclamation, contrary to the rules of the assessment hall that forbade witnesses not on the platform from speaking, but he managed to control himself, and the mouth he’d opened snapped back into miserable closure.